 Hotels and Resorts

 Even prior to the boom in alcoholic beverage sales during the pandemic, craft beers and spirits were growing in demand by leaps and bounds.
-Local breweries have popped up across the country in recent years aiming to ride the craft beer boom.
+Local breweries have popped up across the country in recent years aiming to ride the craft beer wave.
 Globally, craft beer has been exploding and the market is expected to double by 2027.
 Craft spirits such as craft whiskeys are also booming, with craft distilleries in the U.S. increasing in numbers.
-Demand for ready-to-drink cocktails, in cans and bottles, is also increasing tremendously.
+Demand for ready-to-drink cocktails in cans and bottles is also increasing tremendously.

 HR and Recruitment Services